webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

   - Functional: Teams are organized by specialized skills or departments, offering efficiency but limited visibility across projects.
   - A single leader(president) with a few direct reports.
   - Suits small businesses.
 Easier to communicate, but easy to become siloed from other departments.
-  - Will have 'role' type functional managers.
+  - Will have 'specialized roles' of functional managers.
   - Ex.. all human resources personnel report to a Human Resources head(manager), who then reports to the president.
 Their primary teammates are people with similar job responsibilities and expertise.
   - ![functional organization](img/Functional-Orgainzational.webp)
 - TEAM and RESOURCE MANAGEMENT::Resource life cycle::Acquisition::Needs assessment